baldyga/Akademia_SASS_Finanse1/README.md

 * [Sources]

 #### Gereral info
-Project portfolio is made on the basis of project design.
+Project portfolio is made on the basic of project design.
 It is simple page with form and contact details.

 #### Technologies
 Project is created with: